sodazone/xcm-testing-tools/README.md

 This script will execute a series of extrinsics across different chains to configure assets, foreign assets, and sovereign accounts necessary for cross-chain transfers.

-The script uses the configuration in `./config/assets.json`, which registers the asset `RUSD` on Asset Hub and foreign assets `xcRUSD` and `xcROC` on Shibuya.
+The script uses the configuration in `./config/assets.json`, which registers the asset `RUSD` on parachain 1000 and foreign assets `xcRUSD` and `xcROC` on parachain 2000.
 Extend the configuration to add other assets and chains if needed.

 ### Asset Transfer